Blueprint Travelers

 You can typically visit two to three bodegas a day, although they do pour quite a bit of wine!
 If you want to spend multiple days doing wine tastings, we recommend limiting your tastings to two a day.
 The first tasting starts around 10 am.
 The second would be around noon.
 If you are only doing two tastings, you can set up this second tasting to come with lunch.
 If you are doing a third tasting, it would be at 2 pm and this one would be paired with lunch rather than the second pairing.

 Many of the bodegas offer extraordinary lunches and pride themselves in delicious multi-course tasting menus to pair with their wines.
 Some are Michelin-star level and others, like La Azul, are less formal and highlight incredible Argentine cuisine.
-If you are going with a tour group, the three bodegas are how they will organize your tour.
+If you are going with a tour group, the three bodega schedule is how they will organize your tour.
 No matter how you schedule your time, you will be able to relax in the Argentine vineyards.

 Views of a vineyard in Valle de Uco